Winter Semester 2023/24

 - School leaving certificate: All pages of the certificate

-- Motivation letter in English.
+- Application letter in English.
 Please set out your qualification for the degree programme and let us know why you chose the degree programme (max.
 2 pages, see also our FAQ Application letter).

 - Optional documents:

 - Proof of internships, vocational training, work experience

 - Other forms of proof (e.g. proof of voluntary work)

 Please make sure to submit all documents related to your university entrance qualification.
 They can include proof of previous studies or the proof of the assessment examination from the preparatory college in Germany (Studienkolleg) among others.
-Please visit the website of the Central Office for Foreign Education (ZAB) in Bonn, Germany to check which documents might apply to your case.
+Please visit the website of the German Academic Exchange Service (DAAD) to check which documents might apply to your case.
 Under “Schulabschlüsse mit Hochschulzugang” you may find information regarding foreign University Entrance Qualifications and their equivalent in Germany.